An electric trailer is a trailer that is designed to be powered by electricity as its primary source of power.

-Electric travel trailers are nothing new in concept.
+Electric trailers are nothing new in concept.
 I would argue that close to 100% of the travel trailers out there rely on electricity to function.
 Take a quick look at your neighborhood RV park, and you’ll likely notice every single trailer, RV, camper, you name it – is plugged into the power connector – what’s called “shore power.”
 Just like homes, travel trailers require electricity to operate.
 The key factor here that I’ll be discussing is what happens to that very travel trailer when the shore power cord is disconnected?

 Travel trailers are designed to spend time, well… traveling.